Teycir/Chuckle/README.md

 A: Yes!
 Chuckle works on any website where you can highlight text.
 Just make sure to select between 6 and 30 words for best results.

 **Q: Why do I need my own API key?**
 A: This keeps Chuckle free and private.
-You connect directly to Google AI or OpenRouter, not through our servers.
+You connect directly to OpenRouter, not through our servers.

 **Q: What meme templates does Chuckle use?**
 A: Chuckle has 20 popular templates including Drake, Distracted Boyfriend, Woman Yelling at Cat, Success Kid, and more.
 The AI picks the best one for your text.